jadbox/auto-youtube-subscription-playlist-2/README.md

 # Description [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RPRJ8UNWNWUK2)
-This is a Google Apps Script that automatically adds new Youtube videos to playlists (a replacement for Youtube Collections feature).
+This is a Google Apps Script that automatically adds new Youtube (or Subreddit) videos to playlists (a replacement for Youtube Collections feature).

 This is done using Google Sheets for interface, Google Script + Youtube API v3 for executing and scheduling.